sdgilley/content-maintenance/docs/code-snippets.md

 ### Update snippet references and codeowners files

+Keep the appropriate CODEOWNERS files up to date with the find-snippets script.

-1. Run this script (takes approximately 12 minutes ):
+1. Run this script (takes approximately 10-12 minutes for the current three code repos):

     ```bash
     python find-snippets.py